juanroldan1989/terraform-url-shortener/README.md

 - `POST /urls` request could be triggered twice (or more) with the same `url` on its payload.
 Adjust backend to support this scenario.
 Create record in table for first request.
 Do not create another record for second request.

 - `GET /urls/{code}` request could be triggered many times.
-Consider caching implementation.
+Consider caching implementation at:

+  1. AWS API Gateway level or
+  2. AWS DynamoDB level (DAX)

 - Expand on `CQRS` pattern implementation, for high number of `POST /urls` requests decouple requests by adding an `SQS Queue` instead of writing directly into DynamoDB table.